fishcus/KAP-manual/en/query/insight.en.md

 ## Execute SQL Statements in Web UI

-### Query Page Overview
-Click **Insight** on the navigation header, all query-able tables will be listed on the left side of page.
+Open  Kyligence Enterprise Web UI, click **Insight** on the navigation header, all query-able tables will be listed on the left side of page.
 The tables will be shown only after the related cube is ready.
 Enter SQL in textbox on the right side of page, query result will be shown at the below textbox.

 * **F** - Fact table